Published by Carl Hedinger. Last Updated on October 17, 2023.

 Craggy Gardens sits just off the majestic Blue Ridge Parkway (MP 364-367), providing folks driving through a chance to stop, rest, and take in its beauty.
-It’s of our favorite hikes in North Carolina and high on the list of favorites near Asheville.
+It’s one of our favorite hikes in North Carolina and is high on the list of favorites near Asheville.
 That’s why we think it’d be perfect for a quick day trip.